 As I was watching the 1951 classic A Streetcar Named Desire (again), this time I couldn’t help but pause over this particular dialogue.

 “Why, I guess he’s just not the type that goes for jasmine perfume”

-In 1951 little did Vivien Leigh knew that Miss Blanche du Bois (the name of her character in A Streetcar Named Desire) would rise like a phoenix from the ashes of it’s past Oscar glory (Vivien Leigh won the Oscar in the best actress category that year) and soar high to the same heights (since Cate Blanchett also won the Oscar in the best actress category) – only this time her name would be Jasmine.
+In 1951 little did Vivien Leigh knew that Miss Blanche du Bois (the name of her character in A Streetcar Named Desire) would rise like a phoenix from the ashes of its past Oscar glory (Vivien Leigh won the Oscar in the best actress category that year) and soar high to the same heights (since Cate Blanchett also won the Oscar in the best actress category) – only this time her character’s name will be Jasmine!

 Basic story structure.
 (This fits perfectly for both the films)

 It is the story of a middle-aged woman who is robbed from her wealth, relations and social status; she comes to stay with her sister (her only family) in a desperate effort to live a better life.

 She is too classy and refined for her new environment and thus has difficulty to cope up with her sister’s middle-class husbands/boyfriends.
 In her desperate attempt to survive she tries her best to fall in love.
 But unfortunately her scandalous past creeps up and crushes her sugary dreams of a happy future.

 In the end she is more damaged than ever; delusional, helpless and alone in the unsympathetic world.
 A slow and brutal tale of human degradation, of failure and disappointment marvelously captured by both Elia Kazan and Woody Allen through their individualistic cinematic approach.

 Personally I am so disturbed by the tragic ending(s).
 In a way it’s so real and possible – that’s why all the more scary.